Buying Property in Malaysia Step by Step Guide

 Foreign Buyers

 Foreigners are allowed to buy property in Malaysia, but minimum purchase price thresholds apply, and these vary by state.
-Although, certain property types, such as low-cost housing, are restricted.
+Certain property types, such as low-cost housing, are restricted.
 Always confirm eligibility before proceeding.

-If you are a foreign buyer, Ziba Property helps to identifying suitable properties.
+If you are a foreign buyer, Ziba Property helps to identify suitable properties.

 Step 1: Set Your Budget and Check Loan Eligibility